 The Community Development Finance Project (CDFP) seeks to connect the private, public, and philanthropic capital markets with the dynamic fields of community development, social innovation and entrepreneurship, sustainability management, and design.
 Its core mission is to teach an array of broad-based community development skills and in-depth knowledge of finance through its signature course, the Community Development Finance Lab.
 The course engages students over two semesters in an innovative curriculum grounded in client-based work and sustained through networks with practicing professionals in the field.
 Additionally, CDFP is committed to building and expanding the field and practice of community development and nonprofit finance through the replication of its curriculum and practicum-based learning at other universities, as well to sharing of knowledge through applied research and community engagement.

-The Observatory on Latin America (OLA) was founded in 2006 and is housed within the Graduate Program for International Affairs, The Milano School of International Affairs, Management, and Urban Policy.
+The Observatory on Latin America (OLA) was founded in 2006 and is housed within the Julien J. Studley Graduate Programs in International Affairs.
 OLA improves academic and public understanding of political and economic change underway in Latin America by observing and studying the unique processes of the region and fosters a public dialogue across the United States and Latin America about the challenges of building social democracy in a globalized world.
 The Observatory also works to create opportunities for Latin American leaders to directly express their views to audiences in the United States.
 Finally, by collaborating with Latin American institutions, OLA works to further these objectives, mobilize institutions, and develop ideas.
 The OLA's work is organized through its central programs including Design and Development, Latin America on the Move, Building Bicentennials, and Grandmothers of the Plaza de Mayo.
 The OLA is also home of the President Néstor Kirchner Fellowship, launched in 2011.
 In conjunction with the Universidad Nacional de San Martín, Argentina, The President Néstor Kirchner Fellowship is aimed at training young leaders in South America.
 The Fellowship is inspired by the legacy and achievements of former President Néstor Kirchner during his term as President of Argentina (2003–2007) and as the first Secretary General of UNASUR (2010).

 View all university institutes and centers.